-While we are on the topic of hoses, if you cannot afford new braided hoses, then you should look into protecting your rubber hoses.
+While we are on the topic of horses, if you cannot afford new braided hoses, then you should look into protecting your rubber hoses.

 The first thing you want to do is to put hose protectors on your hoses if they don’t already come with them.
-Hose protectors is simply a rubber sleeve that goes over the hose where its connect to the first stage.
-This is a high stress point on the hoses and the hose protector will reduce wear and extend the life of your hoses, this is expectancy important on the high pressure hose which supports a heavy console.
+Hose protectors is simply a rubber sleeve that goes over the hose where it’s connected to the first stage.
+This is a high-stress point on the hoses and the hose protector will reduce wear and extend the life of your hoses, this is expectancy important on the high-pressure hose which supports a heavy console.

 Quick Disconnect for Consoles